turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 # Update Turbot Guardrails Enterprise Database (TED)

 In this runbook, you will:
-- Use AWS Service Catalogue to update Turbot Guardrails Enterprise Database (TED)
+- Use AWS Service Catalog to update Turbot Guardrails Enterprise Database (TED).
-- Learn how to monitor installations
+- Monitor and troubleshoot the TED update process.

-**Turbot Guardrails Enterprise Database (TED)** provides an automated configuration and management of Turbot Guardrails database infrastructure to be used when installing/upgrading an enterprise deployment of the Turbot Software.
+**Turbot Guardrails Enterprise Database (TED)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.

 TED deploys a Turbot Hive, which defines physical database and caching resources shared by multiple workspaces.

 ## Prerequisites

-- Access to the Guardrails master AWS account with Administrator privileges..
+- Access to the Guardrails master AWS account with Administrator privileges.
 - Familiarity with AWS Console, Service Catalog, and CloudFormation services.

 ## Step 1: Access AWS Console